-- (4) On receipt of the report and recommendations of the committee, the board shall cause the land in respect of which the application is made to be surveyed before approving the application. - (5) When the board approves an application for conversion, the board may attach conditions to the conversion. - (6) Any party aggrieved by the decision of the board may appeal to the land tribunal; and the tribunal may confirm, reverse, vary or modify the decision and make such orders as it is empowered to make by this Act.
+- (4) On receipt of the report and recommendations of the committee, the board shall cause the land in respect of which the application is made to be surveyed before approving the application. - (5) When the board approves an application for conversion, the board may attach conditions to the conversion. - (6) Any party aggrieved by the decision of the board may appeal to the District Land Tribunal; and the District Land Tribunal may confirm, reverse, vary or modify the decision and make such orders as it is empowered to make by this Act.